jlamk/gtr/README.md

 ## 🔧 Installation

 1. Add `gtr.h` and `gtr.c` to your project.
-2. Link against the Jansson library:
+2. Link against the [jansson](https://digip.org/jansson/) library:
    ```bash
    gcc your_app.c gtr.c -ljansson -o your_app
    ```

-3. Create a folder named `ts/` in your project directory and add translation files named like `en_US.json`, `pt_BR.json`, etc.
+3. Create a `ts/` folder in the same directory as your app executable, and add translation files like `en_US.json`, `pt_BR.json`, etc.

 ---